nmacedo/MSV/Systems/HotelLocking/README.md

 * The original model, by Daniel Jackson, is a running example in the book *Software Abstractions: Logic, Language, and Analysis* and is distributed with the Alloy Analyzer.
 * Alloy and TLA+ models were developed for the tech report [_Alloy meets TLA+: An exploratory study_](http://macedo.github.io/pubs/CoRR16.pdf), and used as running examples and in the benchmarks.
 * Electrum models were developed for the FSE'16 paper [_Lightweight specification and analysis of dynamic systems with rich configurations_](http://macedo.github.io/pubs/FSE16.pdf), and used as a running example and in the benchmarks.
-* Electrum models for the action extension was developed for the ABZ'18 paper [_Proposition of an action layer for Electrum_](http://macedo.github.io/pubs/ABZ18b.pdf), and used as a running example.
+* Electrum models for the action extension were developed for the ABZ'18 paper [_Proposition of an action layer for Electrum_](http://macedo.github.io/pubs/ABZ18b.pdf), and used as a running example.
+* Electrum models for the action extension were also used as a running example for the F-IDE@FM'19 paper [_Simulation under arbitrary temporal logic constraints_](http://macedo.github.io/pubs/FIDE19.pdf).
 * Models for fixed configurations after enumeration are also available [here](../HotelLocking_fixcfg), that require only dynamic analysis.
 * Alloy models have been developed and analyzed under _Alloy Analyzer 4.2_2015-02-22_.
 * B models have been developed and analyzed under _ProB 1.5.0_.
 * TLA+ models have been developed and analyzed under _TLC 2.07_ (and _TLA Toolbox 1.5.1_).
 * Electrum models have been developed and analyzed under the *Electrum Analyzer 0.1*., and subsequently tested for support under version *1.2*.
-* Electrum models for the action extension have been developed and analyzed under the *Electrum Analyzer 1.0 with actions*.
+* Electrum models for the action extension have been developed and analyzed under *Electrum Analyzer 1.0 with actions*.
+The version for the F-IDE@FM'19 version had a slight variation and was developed for *Electrum Analyzer 1.1 with simulator*.

 ---